AadiAttrey/Hangman-Assignment/README.md

 2) Double letter enteries were getting accepted without throwing an error.
 3) Technical errors in code which led to major problems in the game.

+**Limitations of Version2**
+1) The Hangman figure is working in the opposite format i.e Hangman figure is getting destroyed with wrong guesses instead of getting created with every wrong guess.
+2) The GUI needs to be improved in the following versions so as to make it look more dynamic and user-friendly.
+3) A Virtual keyboard needs to be integrated so as to define the user inputs and manage wrong inputs.